hngo4619/cos-postgresql/README.md

 pip install -r requirements.txt
 ```

 Run the python script.
 Depending on where you are pulling data from between Local, AWS, IBM, you must pass in a corresponding flag and have the ini section values populated.
+If you're providing a local file to import data from, you can pass in the `--delete` flag to have the file deleted after import.
 ```
-python data-transfer.py import-database.ini --i --local/--aws/--ibm
+python data-transfer.py import-database.ini --i --local/--aws/--ibm --delete
 ```

 #### Runtime for inserting 10,000 rows with 43 columns: 3.313s